Be You: Helping Students Find the Confidence to Be Themselves

 Confidence they can carry

 Teachers often keep a few on hand for the students who need them most — a quiet, no-words way of saying I see you, and I'm glad you're exactly who you are.
+For a kid who feels invisible or misunderstood, a small gesture like that can land far harder than its size suggests.
+It tells them an adult noticed, and approved, of the very thing they were afraid to show.

 Shop the sticker →